LettucePie/tic-scraps/rpg/data_planning.md

 **512 * 8 by 512 * 8** was not only absurd it was just wrong.
 The total sprite field is 512 by 512...

+**OH DANG** I cannot do the color manipulations I had originally planned this whole thing around...
+Screen coordinates are literally coordinates to the Palette data.
+I cannot change just one set of map tile or sprite or even screen pixel colors without affecting the entire render.
+There is an overlay render, but it's limited to just the one layer.

 ## Brainstorm

  * By Default everything is in the grayscale.
 Colorization is unlocked as a gameplay feature.